blaenk/site/content/notes/python.md

 Since strings are immutable, attempting to rebind or delete an item or slice of a string raises an exception.

+The `count()` method counts the number of non-overlapping occurrences of the substring, within an optional slice.

+The `startswith()` and `endswith()` methods check if a string starts or ends with another, within an optional slice.

+The `find()` method finds the first index in the string where the substring is found, within an optional slice.
+The `rfind()` method is the same except it works right-to-left.

+The `in` operator can be used when the position isn't needed.

+The `join()` method concatenates a given iterable with the string in between each element.

+The `lower()` and `upper()` methods lowercases or uppercases the string.

+The `lstrip()` and `rstrip()` methods strips leading or trailing characters.
+The `strip()` method strips on both ends.

+The `partition()` method splits the string at the first occurrence of another string, returning a triple containing substrings before, the separator, and after the separator.

+The `replace()` method returns a copy of the string with all occurrences of an old substring replaced with a new substring, with an optional maximum replacement count.

+The `split()` method creates a list of substrings in the string separated by a given separator, which is a space by default.
+The `rsplit()` method is the same except the maximum split count starts counting from right-to-left.

+The `splitlines()` method splits a string on newlines.

 ## Tuples

 Tuple parentheses are optional unless the context would make the commas ambiguous, such as in function calls, or to denote empty or nested tuples.
 A tuple of one item requires a comma after the single item.
 The built-in `tuple()` creates a tuple with an item for each item in the provided iterable.